 Gunnison Valley Lake Fishing

-Ice off is the most wonderful time of the year to be a lake fisherman.
-Blue Mesa typically ices off sometime in April, dependent on how cool or warm the spring is.
-Taylor Reservoir is almost always one month behind with the higher elevation lakes not thawing until June most years.
+Ice off (when the ice starts melting) is the best time of year for a lake fisherman.
+Blue Mesa typically ices off sometime in April, dependening on how cool or warm the spring is.
+Taylor Reservoir is almost always a month behind because the higher elevation lakes don’t thaw until June most years.

-From ice off until water temperatures reach the mid 50s, anglers will find brown trout hugging rocky shore lines making them easy to catch with crank baits, ¼ oz jigs, and spinners.
-Fish in the 15”-20” range are common with a chance at a brown in the 5-10 lb range a real possibility.
+Anglers will find brown trout hugging the rocky shore lines making them easy to catch with crank baits, ¼ oz jigs, and spinners from ice off until water temperatures reach the mid 50s.
+Fish in the 15”-20” range are common with a possibility of a brown in the 5-10 lb range.
 Rainbows will be shallow as well, spawning in the spring time.
-Focus in and around coves with running water using the same tactics as Browns.
-Lake Trout LOVE cold water too.
-Spring time is the time of year when “all of those pictures” are taken of giant lake trout.
+Focus in and around coves with running water using the same tactics as browns.
+Lake trout LOVE cold water too.
+Spring is the time of year when “all of those pictures” are taken of giant lake trout.
 Try trolling big crank baits and flat fish or vertical jigging tube jigs in 5’-60’ of water, typically on larger flat areas of the reservoirs.

-Trout will remain active especially Rainbows, often catchable on the surface, but usually away from the banks.
+Trout, especially rainbows, will remain active, often catchable on the surface but usually away from the banks.
 Lake trout will move to almost uncatchable depths.

-Early summer however, is prime time for Kokanee fishing on Blue Mesa.
-Trolling from a boat is the preferred method.
+Early summer is prime time for kokanee fishing on Blue Mesa; the preferred method is trolling from a boat.
 Kokanee will start shallow in early summer and work their way deeper as water temperatures rise.
 Start in early June by looking at the top 20’ or 30’ of the water column over deeper parts of the reservoir.
 By the end of July kokanee should be between 60-100’ again over deeper water.
-In late summer, while schools of four year olds prepare to run up the rivers in late summer are practically the only two ways to catch kokanee in the reservoirs are trolling with downriggers or lead core lines or vertical jigging with 1-2oz lead jigs.
+In late summer, while schools of four-year-olds are preparing to run up the rivers, practically the only ways to catch them in the reservoirs are trolling with downriggers or lead core lines or vertical jigging with 1-2oz lead jigs.

 Tips for Lake Fishing